-Unfortunately, scholarships at a graduate level aren’t as common as undergraduate degree scholarships for undergraduate students, but they are available.
-And while many graduate students rely on assistantships and some sort of a fellowship program, these specific scholarships often don’t cover the student’s cost of living, and they aren’t available to everyone.
+Unfortunately, scholarships at a graduate level aren’t as common as undergraduate degree scholarships, but they are available.
+And while many graduate students rely on assistant-ships and some sort of fellowship program, these specific scholarships often don’t cover the student’s cost of living, and they aren’t available to everyone.

 Students looking for graduate scholarships still have some of the options that were open to them when they were undergrads.
 These are: